Link text boxes in Pages on iPad

 You might want to reassign a text box if its placement on the page makes it ideal for another thread and you donʼt want to rearrange the items on your page, or if you simply linked to the wrong thread.

-Tap the text box you want to reassign, then tap the circle at the top.
+Tap the text box that you want to reassign, then tap the circle at the top.

 Tap the thread you want the text box to belong to.

-If you see a dialogue asking if you want to merge the content, tap Merge.
-You see the Merge dialogue only the first time you merge text boxes — after that, content is merged automatically.
+If you see a dialog asking if you want to merge the content, tap Merge.
+You see the Merge dialog only the first time you merge text boxes—after that, content is merged automatically.